 - •He is an entrepreneur and he is constantly generating ideas.
 This was a very important factor in the making of concrete solutions for a complex problem. - •He always respects the agreements - •He delegates and is a team player.
 He trusts his people.
-He listens and considers the opinions of others. - •He is exigent.
+He listens and considers the opinions of others. - •He is demanding and expects high quality work.